List of Di-Gata Defenders characters: Von Faustien

-Enemies to the Defenders
+Enemies

 Doku

-An ex-advisor to Nazmul and the Order of Infinis.
-His position was usurped by Brackus using force.
-Causing him to lose his right arm and a portion of his right eye, which are now mechanical (almost giving him the appearance of a cyborg).
-His robotic arm carries the power to create portals to anywhere in RaDos, much like Brackus or Flinch can do.
-Both his fake eye and arm can fire energy lasers to attack enemies besides his Di-Gata stones.
+Doku (voiced by Kedar Brown) is an ex-advisor to Nazmul and the Order of Infinis.
+His position was forcefully usurped by Brackus, causing him to lose his right arm and a portion of his right eye, which are now mechanical.
+His robotic arm carries the power to create portals to anywhere in RaDos, like Brackus or Flinch can.
+Both his fake eye and arm can fire energy lasers to attack enemies.

 Unlike Brackus, he follows and trusts Nazmul completely, without any plans of taking over the Order.
-He was also aware of Brackus' treachery and wanted to regain his position before Brackus had his way (as Nazmul demanded loyalty from his subordinates).
+He was also aware of Brackus' treachery and wanted to regain his position before Brackus had his way and Nazmul demanded loyalty from his subordinates.

-In the episode "Doom Chase", he forced Seth to go to Brackus' Keep and kill him.
-He offered him this chance so he could regain his spot at Nazmul's side.
-But Seth saw this as a shot at retrieving the Key back from the Order.
-However, Seth only had 6 hours to do it before Kara was killed by the Saviped's slow acting poison (in which Doku owned the Saviped and poisoned her with it).
+In the episode "Doom Chase", he forced Seth to go to Brackus' Keep and kill him in order to regain his spot at Nazmul's side, which Seth saw as an opportunity to retrieve the Key back from the Order.
+However, Seth only had six hours to do it before Kara was killed by the Saviped's slow acting poison.
 If he had done it in time, he would have administered the antidote, which was later a trick to let Kara die, use Seth to regain his own position in the Order, and eliminated an enemy to Nazmul.
-However, it was all in vain as Seth escaped from Brackus's Keep and got Kara to the forest where the Viridian Spiders lived, as the milk of these creatures was the antidote to the Saviped poison.
+However, it was all in vain as Seth escaped from Brackus's Keep and got Kara to the forest where the Viridian Spiders lived, as their milk was the antidote to the Saviped poison.